 Yes is the simple answer.
 You can come on board the boat escorting your group any time you feel like a rest, or just to peruse the landscape over some ice cold juice and then go back in the water to join your group.
 This can be done as many times as you feel necessary.

 The swims are not competitive and are ‘designed’ to give you a sense of achievement and fulfilment.
 At the start of the trip, swimmers are split into groups by our swimming coaches/guides based on their speed.
 You can then swim at a faster more competitive pace or choose a more leisurely tempo, taking in the scenery as you go.
 In short we cater for a variety of swimmers of most capabilities and speeds.

 Our trips are designed with you in mind.
 If you decide for whatever reason that you feel like a rest during a swim, or opt out of any of the swims altogether, then that is fine and you can board the escort boat to relax.

-Buffet-type reakfast is offered at the hotel and it is part of the trip.
+Buffet-type breakfast is offered at the hotel and it is part of the trip.

-LUNCH: We are of the opinion that you happen to be in a country that offers, freshly prepared, home-made delicious food and local specialities at extremely reasonable prices.
+LUNCH: We do not provide lunch as part of the trip; we are of the opinion that you happen to be in a country that offers, freshly prepared, home-made delicious food and local specialities at extremely reasonable prices.
 Whether you love freshly caught local fish, a more traditional cooked dish, a freshly cut salad, or just some freshly made vegetarian dips, the world renowned Greek cuisine, is bound to satisfy you.